 \begin{defin} \bf{Minor of a graph $G$} is a graph that is obtained from $G$ by contraction and deleting operations of edges. \end{defin}

-\begin{defin} \bf{In series} reduction is a contraction of an edge adjacent to the vertex of degree two. \bf{In parallel} reduction is a deleting multiple edges between to vertices. \bf{SP-reduction} of the graph $G$ is a sequence of series and parallel reductions obtained for the graph $G$ (see figure~\ref{fig:op}). \end{defin}
+\begin{defin} \bf{In series} reduction is a contraction of an edge adjacent to the vertex of degree two. \bf{In parallel} reduction is deleting multiple edges between to vertices. \bf{SP-reduction} of graph is a sequence of series and parallel reductions obtained for this graph (see figure~\ref{fig:op}). \end{defin}

 \begin{defin} \bf{Grid graph $G(k, l)$} is the graph on the plane with vertices coordinates $\{(a,b):0\leq a\leq k-1, 0\leq b\leq l-1\}$ such that two vertices are connected if either their $x$-coordinates differ by 1 and $y$ coincide or $y$-coordinates differ by 1 and $x$ coincide. \end{defin}